AlexCreamer/comp456/README.md

 # comp456

 A Clojure library designed to find the shortest acyclic path in a graph.

-Used as an assignment for intro to artifical intelligence course.
+This project was used as an assignment for an introduction to artifical intelligence course.

 ## Usage